RebeccaMurray/Docs/Tutorials/01-Cyton_Getting Started_Guide.md

 ### 4. Launch the GUI and adjust your channel settings

-a) If your OpenBCI GUI is not already running, relaunch it and configure the DATA SOURCE mode to LIVE (from OpenBCI).
+a) If your OpenBCI GUI is not already running, launch it and select LIVE (from Cyton) under DATA SOURCE, Serial (from Dongle) under PICK TRANSFER PROTOCOL, and your dongle's serial/COM port name (beginning with "dev/tty/...").
 Refer to **section IV** of this guide for more information on this process.
 Since we are only using 3 channels, set the channel count to 8, even if you have a daisy system.
 Nothing will go wrong if you start the system with 16 channels, except the EEG DATA montage will be unnecessarily cluttered.

 b) Once you have pressed START SYSTEM and the GUI has connected to your OpenBCI device, exit the SYSTEM CONTROL PANEL and start the live data stream.
 You should see live data from your body (and the unattached channels) streaming into the EEG DATA montage on the left side of the GUI.